 Furthermore, disease outbreaks in livestock animals pose a serious socioeconomic risks due to the disruption they cause to local, regional, and global markets as well as the loss of output.
-For instance, a 2024 research study from National Library of Medicine (NLM) reveals that in Algeria, from 2014-2022 the overall prevalence of Foot-and-mouth Disease (FMD) was recorded at 34.5%.
+For instance, a 2024 research study from National Library of Medicine (NLM) reveals that in Algeria, from 2014 - 2022 the overall prevalence of Foot-and-mouth Disease (FMD) was recorded at 34.5%.
 In some regions it was estimated to be as high as 91.6%, with cattle being the most affected animal species.
-The veterinary telehealth industry is growing due to these causes.
+The industry is growing due to these causes.
 Moreover, in April 2024, comprehensive cow milk testing revealed that 30% - 40% of the samples tested positive for H5N1 or Bird Flu.
 This highlights the widespread nature of the disease in the country’s cows.

-Furthermore, another crucial driving factors for the market is the growing regulatory purview to ensure maintenance of a quality standard in telehealth delivery.
+Furthermore, another crucial driving factor for the market is the growing regulatory purview to ensure maintenance of a quality standard in telehealth delivery.
 Authorities across the globe are making regulatory modifications to ensure that the penetration of telehealth increases while maintaining a standard of quality.
 For example, in May 2024, National Parks Board’s Animal and Veterinary Service (AVS) along with the Singapore Veterinary Association (SVA) developed guidelines for veterinarians regarding effective and safe use of telehealth in the veterinary practice.
-Furthermore, in July 2024, Florida state in the US passed a Providing Equity in Telehealth Services (PETS) Act under which the veterinarians in the state can prescribe medications, diagnose as well as treat patients remotely.
+Furthermore, in July 2024, Florida state in the U.S. passed a “Providing Equity in Telehealth Services (PETS) Act”, under which the veterinarians in the state can prescribe medications, diagnose as well as treat patients remotely by virtual means.

 Moreover, in Australia, as per July 2024 reports, the New South Wales (NSW) Parliamentary Inquiry Committee is actively investigating the adoption of telehealth as an alternative option to combat the veterinarian shortage in the state.